I Want To...

 Languages: English, Spanish

-Expertise: Critical Care, Critical Care Medicine, Intracerebral Hemorrhage , Intracranial Hypertension, Subarachnoid Hemorrhage , Traumatic Brain Injury ...read more
+Expertise: Acute Stroke Care, Carotid Artery Disease, Carotid Artery Stenosis, Cerebrovascular Diseases, Critical Care, Critical Care Medicine, Intracerebral Hemorrhage , Intracranial Hypertension, Ischemic Heart Disease, Moyamoya Disease, Stroke, Stroke Imaging, Stroke Prevention, Stroke Recovery, Stroke Rehabilitation, Subarachnoid Hemorrhage , Transient Ischemic Attack, Traumatic Brain Injury ...read more

 Request an Appointment

 Request an appointment through My

 Sheikh Zayed Tower

 Dr. Juan Carhuapoma is an associate professor of neurology, neurosurgery, and anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.
 His areas of clinical expertise include critical care medicine, intracerebral and subarachnoid hemorrhage, and intracranial hypertension.

 He earned his M.D. from the Programa Academico de Medicina.
 He completed his residency in neurology at Henry Ford Hospital and performed a fellowship in neurological critical care at Johns Hopkins.